Independent Webinars and Workshops

-Viva Survivor is a three hour workshop designed to help postgraduate researchers be well prepared for their viva.
-To date, it’s been delivered to over 4000 PhD candidates at universities around the UK.
+Viva Survivor is a three-hour session designed to help postgraduate researchers be well prepared for their viva.
+To date, it’s been delivered to over 4500 PhD candidates at universities around the UK.
 By the end of a session participants will have

 - identified what examiners are looking for when they examine a thesis;